tranquilit/WAPT-Documentation/source/wapt-security/security-configuration-auth-ad.rst

                                                     be able to connect to WAPT
-  ldap_auth_server      srvads.mydomain.lan         LDAP server that will be used by WAPT ldap_auth_base_dn     DC=mydomain,DC=lan          DN for the search ldap_auth_ssl_enable  True/False                  Default value : True
+  ldap_auth_server      srvads.mydomain.lan         LDAP server that will be used by WAPT ldap_auth_base_dn     DC=mydomain,DC=lan          DN for the search ldap_auth_ssl_enable  True/False                  Default value: True
   ===================== =========================== =====================================

 * restart :program:`waptserver` with :code:`systemctl restart waptserver`;